ShadowWhisperer/BlockLists/README.md

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

 A lot of lists are a bunch of other users' lists combined into one.
 These lists all built by me, either by going to the site, IP adress, or custom scripts.
-I have multiple systems running dnsmasq, with ~40 people using them.
+I have multiple systems running dnsmasq, with ~40 people using them; including a computer repair center.
 A lot of my data comes from those logs.
 Others are from honeypots (*Cowrie*), and top 1 million lists.
 I try to keep dead, parked, and sinkholed domains out of these lists.

 Websites that contain malware (example: malvertising) are not in these lists.
 They are not blocked or allowed.
-The malware within the domains are.
+The malware within the sites are.

 Some domains are used for both ads and tracking.
 Dating list may contain scam dating sites.

-_Free_, _Junk_, and _Marketing*_ may break some sites.
+*Free*, *Junk*, and *Marketing* may break some sites.

 _www<span></span>._ _mobile._ _m._ prefixes are removed.
 They are added in the script below.
 This keeps the lists shorter.
 <br />